Wildhoney/Kiwi.js/README.md

 Fixtures
 --------

-Loading a fixture requires the `[karma-html2js-preprocessor](https://github.com/karma-runner/karma-html2js-preprocessor)` module &ndash; follow the instructions there for modifying your Karma configuration file.
+Loading a fixture requires the [`karma-html2js-preprocessor`](https://github.com/karma-runner/karma-html2js-preprocessor) module &ndash; follow the instructions there for modifying your Karma configuration file.

 By default the fixtures are configured to point to a specific location &ndash; likely you'll want to change that, and that can be done in the `beforeEach` hook:

 ```javascript
 beforeEach(function() {

     kiwi.service.path('project/services/fixtures/{{name}}.json');
     kiwi.directive.path('project/directives/fixtures/{{name}}.html');
     kiwi.controller.path('project/controllers/fixtures/{{name}}.json');

 });
 ```

-Syntax-wise the `path` method accepts that is parsed by the `[$interpolate](https://docs.angularjs.org/api/ng/service/$interpolate)` service and therefore the `{{name}}` will become the property that is passed in when you're reading a fixture.
+Syntax-wise the `path` method accepts a string that is parsed using the [`$interpolate`](https://docs.angularjs.org/api/ng/service/$interpolate) service and therefore the `{{name}}` will become the property that is passed in when you're reading a fixture.

 Once you've configured your Karma configuration and paths above, you can load a fixture for a controller, service, or directive with ease: